Safe operation is about more than just knowing the controls

 Skid Steer Loader Operation and Safety

-SKID STEER LOADER OPERATION AND SAFETY ONLINE TRAINING COURSE
+SKID STEER LOADER OPERATION AND SAFETY ONLINE COURSE OVERVIEW

 The skid steer (track loader, multi-terrain loader) is one of the most common, versatile, and maneuverable pieces of heavy equipment available.
 Many work sites use it for a multitude of tasks, from excavation to basic sweeping and maintenance.
 Skid steers have a simple control layout that makes it easy to drive, but few know how to properly operate it.
 Because of the machine’s small size and balance, even a brief lapse in attention can result in a potential tip-over.
 Proper training and job planning are critical to its safe operation and are covered in this online course.